Citi posts highest quarterly profit in eight years as costs plunge

 Shares of the third biggest U.S. bank by assets rose 2.3 percent to $54.45 on Thursday.

-Citi's operating expenses fell 10 percent to $10.88 billion in the first quarter ended March 31 as it spent less on employee compensation and advertising and marketing.
+Citi's operating expenses fell 10 percent to $10.88 billion (£7.2 billion) in the first quarter ended March 31 as it spent less on employee compensation and advertising and marketing.

 The bank reached its target of having operating expenses of about 55 percent of revenue, Chief Financial Officer John Gerspach said on a call.